Caravan Via Egnatia

 Civic education

-The 1st edition games are distributed to schools in North- Macedonia, Albania and the Netherlands.
+The 1st edition is distributed to schools in North- Macedonia, Albania and the Netherlands.

-The game will be for sale for a wider audience in the future.
-We will start a pre-registration for enthousiasts in the near future
+Production for Greece and Turkey is pending.
+The game will be for sale for a wider audience with a pre-registration at some point in the future

 Teacher-Facilitator